 In its first weeks of evidence, the inquiry in the Royal Courts of Justice has heard some extraordinary things.
-Celebrities and ordinary people have spoken about being hounded.
-According to reports in the Guardian and on the BBC, singer Charlotte Church said The Sun published a clock before her 16th birthday, counting down the days until she reached the age of sexual consent.
+Guardian and on the BBC, singer Charlotte Church said The Sun published a clock before her 16th birthday, counting down the days until she reached the age of sexual consent.
 Gerry and Kate McCann spoke about their anguish at persistent reports that they murdered their missing toddler Madeleine during a holiday in Portugal.
 Journalists have testified that phone hacking was routine in various tabloid newsrooms.

 Former Daily Mirror financial reporter James Hipwell said it was a “bog-standard journalistic tool”.
 Editors, like the paper’s former editor, Piers Morgan, however, have generally claimed not to have been aware of the practice.

 A rare defence of tabloid journalism came from the former features editor of the News of the World, Paul McMullan, who argued: “Privacy is for paedos, fundamentally.
 No one else needs it.
 Privacy is evil.”

 Perhaps the most extraordinary performance came last week from Richard Desmond, the owner of the Daily Star and Daily Express.

 He sought to justify his papers’ reporting in the McCann case by saying that even if 38 libel cases had been settled with major front-page apologies and the payment of significant damages, that still left many good reports.
 “If there were 102 articles on the McCanns and 38 bad ones — you could argue there were 65 or 70 good ones.”